UOA-CS732-SE750-Students-2022/project-group-enlightened-elephants/README.md

 Go to the root directory.

-1. Executing the backend.
+1. Execute the backend.

        cd backend
        npm start

-2. Executing the frontend.
+2. Change another terminal and go to the root directory to excute the frontend.

-       cd ../frontend
+       cd frontend
        npm start

 3. Enter `http://localhost:3000` in your browser.